jelkinsjames/chameleon-PCB/PCM1863/README.md

 **11 - LDO:** Internal low-dropout regulator (LDO) decoupling output
 - Connect 0.1-µF and 10-µF capacitors from this pin to DGND.
-- Can connect external 1.8V input to bypass LDO, and put the device in power saving mode.
+- We are using the LDO as a 1.8V output to power I/O devices.

-**12 - GDND:** Digital ground
+**12 - GDND:** Digital ground.
+- Connects to GNDA through a ferrite bead.

 **13 - DVDD:** Digital power supply (typically, 3.3 V)
 - Connect 0.1-µF and 10-µF capacitors from this pin to DGND.
+- Place the smaller capacitor closer to the device.

 **14 - IOVDD:** Power supply for I/O voltages (typically, 3.3 V or 1.8 V)
 - Connected to DVDD (3.3V)